In the United States, the tradition of taxing assets at death began with the Stamp Act of 1797.

-Here’s a sad story about Representative Kristi Noem (R-SD).
+Here’s a sad story about Kristi Noem (R-SD).

 Shortly after her father died, they got a bill in the mail from the IRS.
 They either had to sell their family farm or get a loan.
-They chose a loan, but it took them years to pay it off.
+They chose a loan, and it took them years to pay it off!